'They told people not to come': Australia's bushfires ravage tourism industry - EnviroLink Network

 “The fires and the smoke have had a real brand and reputational damage in Sydney,” added its chief executive, Dean Long.

-The train and cable network of Scenic World in the Blue Mountains had 50,000 fewer visitors in December, down 50% from last year, Chief Executive Amanda Byrne said.
+The train and cable network of Scenic World in the Blue Mountains had 50,000 fewer visitors in December, down 50% from last year, Chief Experience Officer Amanda Byrne said.

-“The tracks are open, but we are having more cancellations than bookings.”
+Scenic World was open, but the hotels around the area are having more cancellations than bookings, she said.

 Government agency Tourism Australia, which released a new advertisement last month to lure Britons to beautiful beaches and stunning scenery, did not immediately respond to requests for comment.